rolandbarrera/Curriculum-as-Code/README.md

 ```
 @mode architect
-"I have a new complex curriculum project and advanced RAG materials.
+"I have a new complex curriculum project.
 Please review the instructions.md and help me plan this curriculum architecture using the Curriculum as Code methodology."
 ```

 #### 4. Advanced Planning & Development